The Kashmiri Serendipity: Stories of Female Travellers in Pokhara

 I meant to make my signature variation of kungpo chicken.
 It was the first dish I learned to make in university, mainly because the preparation was simple and only required a knife.
 Consequently, it is my best dish.
-Being Muslims as well, Sumi knew where to go to buy halal chicken in Pokhara.
+Being Muslim as well, Sumi knew where to go to buy halal chicken in Pokhara.

-However, we discovered that we had several dietary other restrictions to balance out the meal.
+However, we discovered that we had several other dietary restrictions to balance out the meal.
 We had two vegetarians among us, plus one who wasn’t – but had a gluten-intolerance and several allergies.
 So Baiti thought she would make some egg-fried vegetables and vegetable fried rice to round up the menu.

 After the walk by the lake, having resolved the menu, we went ingredient shopping.